Density, distribution function, quantile function and random

 rpoisbinom(n, size = 1, prob)

-gives the density, ppoisbinom
+dpoisbinom gives the density, ppoisbinom gives the

-gives the quantile function
+distribution function, qpoisbinom gives the quantile function

-generates random deviates.
+and rpoisbinom generates random deviates.

-or n
+or n.

 Vector of quantiles.

-The Poisson binomial distribution has size
+The Poisson binomial distribution has size times the

-vector of probabilities prob
+vector of probabilities prob.

 Vector with the probabilities of success on each trial.

-, probabilities \(p\) are given as
+Logical.
+If TRUE, probabilities \(p\) are given as

 \(\log(p)\).

 Logical.
-If TRUE
+If TRUE (default), probabilities are

 \(P(X \le x)\), otherwise, \(P(X > x)\).